How do Pellet Furnace Prices Compare?

 So, although I am still dreaming about our renewable energy future, it’s unlikely that my wife and I will install a pellet furnace.
 We desperately want to, but the numbers just don’t add up for us right now.
 The most efficient propane furnace we can find is still significantly less than $10,000, even after installation, and we already have a propane tank sitting outside.
 We can still get rid of the oil tank, and although we’ll be burning fossil fuels, we’ll be very efficiently doing so (95% efficiency is nothing to be sneezed at).

 The reality is that clean energy solutions, like pellets furnaces, aren’t yet cheap enough for some people, even after the significant incentives.
 The high upfront cost and the price of delivery is much more expensive than a traditional alternative and is not guaranteed to add to the sale price of your home if you plan on selling one day.
 Depending on your home and your financial situation, there may be other efficiencies to consider before investing in a pellet furnace, such as weatherization, which can have a major impact on your overall fuel cost and carbon footprint.
+If you do make energy upgrades to your home and plan on selling, be sure to check out the Appraisal Institute and Vital Communities' Green Seller Guide for resources that may help you get more for your investment.

 *For those more interested in this, the calculator actually calculates the cost per million British thermal units (BTUs).
 A BTU is typically defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 I’ve abbreviated that in this article to make it more accessible to all.